Published 15:26 IST, July 26th 2024

 Advertisement

-The solution for this?
-Authorities taking a close, hard look at the performance of private training providers associated with different government schemes and only giving training mandates to such organizations whose work is found to be meeting key deliverables.
+solution for this?
+Authorities taking a close, hard look at performance of private training providers associated with different government schemes and only giving training mandates to such organizations whose work is found to be meeting key deliverables.

 Way forward

 A favourable demography is considered one of India’s biggest strengths as it aspires to become a developed country by 2047.
-But leveraging this demographic dividend would require us to come up with a new playbook for the skills arena so that low youth employability does not come in the way of India’s ambitious growth and development agenda.
+But leveraging this demographic dividend would require us to come up with a new playbook for skills arena so that low youth employability does not come in way of India’s ambitious growth and development agenda.

 (Sumali Moitra is a current affairs commentator.
 Views expressed are personal.
 X: @sumalimoitra.)